rust-lang/rfcs/text/0000-raw-keywords.md

 In concert, these push for a particular tradeoff:

-> **It's better for raw keywords to be nice on 2021 than for them to be supported on 2018**
+> **It's better for raw keywords to be nice on 2021 than for them to be consistent with 2015**

-There *is* lexical space available even in 201[58]that could be used: `r#$keyword` was brought up, for example.
-But the extra noise of that isn't worth it.
-(And while it's easy enough to type on a standard US keyboard, that's no longer true on others, such as Linux's UK international keyboard layout.)

-## Something for the 2015 and 2018 editions

-As mentioned, it would be possible to support `r#$keyword` in 2015 and 2018 (or in 2021+) without it being a breaking change.

-This RFC, however, doesn't include that, as it's not urgent for the edition.

-It can be added in future, either for those editions only or for all editions, should experience with this change demonstrate that there are important-enough situations where code *needs* to use a new feature despite not having migrated to a modern edition.

-This is also a problem that lessens over time.
-Once we reach the year 2029, any code still using the 2021 edition will be ancient, but would still be able to use `k#foo` to use new features which will only be true keywords in the 2030 edition.
+Arguably they never *should* be used in 2015 (or even in 2018, since there are no features planned to use this before 2021 stabilizes), as it's always better to move to the newest-available edition before adopting new features, but they're available with a worse syntax there for completeness. <!-- Also, the author of this RFC thinks that they shouldn't actually exist in 2015, nor in 2018, but got outvoted :( -->

 # Prior art